Crafting Animated Backgrounds for FXX’s Archer | Trinity Animation

 Complex and highly detailed worlds have the potential to compete with the characters, especially when camera techniques like depth-of-field (distance blur) are not generally used.
 The paint process allows the hybrid techniques to blend visually.
 Neal Holman relates that “the thick, black outlines of our characters keep them from being overwhelmed by the detailed animation backgrounds.
 Our painting process has evolved from the pilot in a lot of subtle ways to keep them sharp without taking attention from the characters.”

 Going 3D with the environments makes for new challenges but gives new freedom for creativity.
 Movies are usually made with a single camera, repositioned shot by shot for the best ways to draw in the viewer and tell the story.
 The rapid pace of producing for television mean that live action shows are often shot in a near-live approach where a director picks the best angle of three mobile cameras as the scene unfolds in real time.
 The much slower methods of making an animated series make it even more risky to include a large number of unique and original computer animated backgrounds but Holman and Fastner have found it liberating.
 Holman explains, “Once an environment is built, I can move my camera anywhere I want, with any lens I want.
 Once rendered, a finished paint of that background can be done in three hours.
 For a recent episode that was in an entirely new environment, we had 143 different shot setups.
 We could not have done that using the traditional process on our current schedule.”

-Jim Lammers is President of Trinity Animation, a Lee’s Summit based firm that has provided animation and graphics to clients worldwide since 1994.
+Jim Lammers is President of Trinity Animation, an Overland Park-based firm that has provided animation and graphics to clients worldwide since 1994.
 Lammers holds a bachelor of Science degree in Electrical Engineering from the University of Missouri.
 Trinity Animation has created animation backgrounds for Archer, Unsupervised and Chozen.
 He is also the author of several books on animation for Pearson Publishing.